 Savage suddenly pivoted and disappeared into the kitchen, returning a second later with the first of several miniaturized dishes (scaled down so as not to rupture this writer’s delicate digestive tract), a tiger shrimp cocktail whose toothsome maritime constituents swam in a mixture of clamato and pico de gallo, seasoned subtly with chipotle and lemon.

 A man whose Italian heritage inculcated in him a general comfort with food and cooking, Savage became enamored of Mexican food after high school, when he lived in the Cancun area for three years, working with a family friend throwing parties.

-El Chapo is one of the remainders from the Gordo team’s itinerant days on the new restaurant’s menu (the street corn is there, too); a miniature version was set before me on a small metal tray, nestled snug in a potato bread bun and bathed in pico de gallo and a discreet drizzle of crema.
+El Chapo is one of the remainders from the Gordo team’s itinerant days on the new restaurant’s menu (the street corn is there, too); a miniature version was set before me on a small metal tray, nestled as snug as a hamster in a potato bread bun and bathed in pico de gallo and a discreet drizzle of crema.
 The item is, in effect, a shout-out to Loyo-Grigonis’ club-goeing days in her native Leon, the largest city in the central Mexican state of Guanajuato.
-I ate it in two bites, and while ingesting bacon-wrapped dogs is always best shit-faced, it still rang all the right bells on its journey to my stomach.
+I ate it in two bites; while ingesting bacon-wrapped dogs is always best shit-faced, it still rang all the right bells on its journey to my stomach.

-Following close on the heels of El Chapo was something I had never encountered before: a “gobernador,” unusual for its combining shrimp and cheese (which sit, along with a helping of the ubiquitous pico de gallo, in a thick, yellow corn tortilla).
+Following close on the heels of El Chapo was something I had never encountered before: the“gobernador,” unusual for its combining shrimp and cheese—which sit, along with a helping of the ubiquitous pico de gallo, in a thick yellow corn tortilla.

 “[The Gobernador] is from Monterrey, in the north of Mexico,” said Loyo-Grigonis, before observing that “people have weird opinions about putting shrimp and cheese together, but they change their minds pretty quick.”